0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 Generate an Auth Request to the user that includes a *reason* for authenticating.
 The *audience* represents the DID of the requester, while the *url* is the callback url where the user must send the response for verification

+> An example of the usage of this api can be found <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/index.js#L50" target="_blank">here</a>

 ---

 #### CreateAuthorizationRequestWithMessage